moa-ha/LyricSync/README.md

 Welcome to LyricSync.
 A full-stack application which allows its user to save the lyrics to their favourite songs.
 Collections can be created where a set of songs can be compiled and saved.
 Additionally, the translation to foreign songs can either be executed through the translation feature in the app, or inputted manually.

-This full-stack application utilises React for the front-end, paired with Knex and SQLite on the backend, with TypeScript as the primary language across the entire stack.
+This full-stack application utilises React for the front-end, paired with Drizzle and SQLite on the backend, with TypeScript as the primary language across the entire stack.

 ## About